 Myomectomy: this is a possible alternative, especially in women who may wish to have children in the future.
 In this operation, the fibroids are removed and the womb is left.
 This procedure is not always possible.
 This operation can be done through a cut (incision) in the abdomen, via keyhole surgery (laparoscopically) or through the vagina (hysteroscopically).
 The type of operation depends on the size, number and position of the fibroids.
-Recurrence of the fibroid is fairly common after a myomectomy.
+It is fairly common for a fibroid to occur again (recur) after a myomectomy.
 There is a risk of very heavy bleeding with this operation.
-Your surgeon should advise you that a hysterectomy may be needed if that situation arose.
+Your surgeon should advise you that a hysterectomy may be needed if that situation arises.

 Endometrial ablation: this procedure involves removing the lining of the womb.
 This can be done by different methods.
 For example, using laser energy, a heated wire loop or by microwave heating.
 This method is usually only recommended for fibroids close to the inner lining of the womb.

-Uterine artery embolisation: this procedure is done by a specially trained radiologist (X-ray doctor) rather than a surgeon.
+Uterine artery embolisation: this procedure is done by a specially trained X-ray doctor (radiologist) rather than a surgeon.
 It involves putting a thin flexible tube (a catheter) into a blood vessel (artery) in the leg.
 It is guided, using X-ray pictures, to an artery in the womb that supplies the fibroid.
 Once there, a substance that blocks the artery is injected through the catheter.
 As the artery supplying the fibroid becomes blocked it means the fibroid loses its blood supply and so the fibroid shrinks.
 The complete process of fibroid shrinkage takes about 6-9 months but most women notice a marked improvement in their symptoms within three months.
-There is a good chance of success with this procedure but it does not work in every case.
+There is a good chance of success with this procedure but one in three women will need further treatment.

 Other techniques: MRI-guided laser ablation is a newer technique.
 In this procedure a small needle is put through the skin into the centre of the fibroid.
 The correct position of the needle is shown by the MRI scan.
 The laser energy is then passed down the needle, which destroys the fibroid.
 This technique is not suitable for all types of fibroid.
 There is not enough evidence currently to justify using this technique routinely.